CyanActSus420/UntitledPixelArtProgram/README.md

 ## usage

-simply launch "untitledpixelartprogram.console.exe" or "untitledpixelartprogram.sh", depending on your operating system
+simply launch "untitledpixelartprogram.console.exe" or "untitledpixelartprogram.sh", depending on your operating system, and edit "main.txt" to change the output of the file

+**!!!
+CUSTOM COLORS ARE NOT CURRENTLY SUPPORTED !!!**

 on linux, i highly recommend launching the program inside a terminal window so you have access to the debug logs (on windows, this should be done automatically if you launch "untitledpixelartprogram.console.exe") the command below assumes you ARE in the same folder as the executable files